EliasFarhan/eliasfarhan.github.io/_drafts/2025-comp_graph_editor_v2.markdown

 <!--more-->

-Switching to SDL GPU Api
+Switching to SDL GPU Api.
-Modern API (vulkan, dx12, metal)
+Modern API (vulkan, dx12, metal).
 Vulkan glsl shader compiled to dxil and msl and reflection done with SPIRV-Cross.

 Switching to flatbuffers